Practical information about South Sudan

 Do not take pictures of military personnel, military installations, police officers, or government buildings.

-Since we mainly deal with warm temperatures, we recommend that you bring comfortable and conservative clothes.
+Since we will generally experience warm temperatures, we recommend that you bring comfortable and breathable conservative clothes.
 During the rainy season, we advise you to also bring rain gear (or clothes that may get wet).
 It is also useful to bring good walking shoes, as many roads are unpaved.
-In some hotels in the big cities, you will be able to do laundry if there is time.
+In some hotels in the big cities, you will be able to do laundry if time permits.